joaomilho/what-is-programming-curry-on/README.md

 The fifth one:
 > Hey guys.
 Can you pass the forks?
 I'm starving.

-And there he stood.
-And died.
-(TODO not gr8 yet)
+And there he stood and died.

 ## Agenda

 1. Programming and philosophy
 2. Paradigm wars 1.0
-4. Programming as science
+3. Programming as science
-5. Programming as mathematics
+4. Programming as mathematics
-6. Programming as engineering
+5. Programming as engineering
-9. Paradigm wars 2.0

 ## 1. Programming and philosophy